 #contemporaryart#abstractart#artcurator#artstudio#studioview#artist#art#modernart#contemporaryart#dailyart#instaart#instagood#contemporaryartist#kunst#artcollectors #markmoorefineart #meghansmythe

-Comprised of four separate canvas panels, these new works are a continuation of his exploration with colour equations.
-In the new works the colours span the width of the painting and through colour tone and subtle relationships appear to have overlapping tones that build the image.
-The expanse of the upper panel offers a resting place for the eye and brings in a new element to these geometric paintings, an association to the landscape, horizon and sky.
+@MarkMooreGallery is pleased to announce the premier of Canadian Artists, Michael Batty’s new paintings entitled “Bridges”.
+Comprised of four separate canvas panels, these new works are a continuation of his exploration with color equations.
+In the new works the colors span the width of the painting and through color tone and subtle relationships appear to have overlapping tones that build the image.
+The expanse of the upper panel offers a resting place for the eye and brings in a new element to these geometric paintings, an association to the landscape, horizon, and sky.

 #michaelbatty #markmoorefineart #markmooregallery #abstractart #artist #art #modernart #contemporaryart #dailyart #instaart #instagood #contemporaryartist #kunst #artcollectors #artcollector #artconsultant #abstractartist #painting